beingsane/joomla-marketplace-component/README.md

 Joomla Marketplace Component
 ============================

-This is a marketplace extension for Joomla 3, that provide developers to extend joomla to install 3rd extensions without out of administrator area.
-This extension also provide for devleopers create their own repositories with their extensions/templates.
-Some functionalities are under progress.
+This is a marketplace extension for Joomla 3 where you can find, buy and install 3rd extensions from your favorite developers.
+If you want to build a repository for this extension please go to joomla-marketplace-server

 Install Workflow